JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 end
 ```

-Scheduled events are called or evaluated during simulation at a given time or when the
+Events are called or evaluated at a their scheduled times or when their
-given conditions become true.
+preconditions become true.

 !!! note
-    For conditions you should prefer inequalities like <, ≤, ≥, > to equality == in order to get sure that a fulfilled condition can be detected, e.g. `tau() ≥ 100` is preferable to `tau() == 100`.
+    For conditions you should prefer inequalities like <, ≤, ≥, > to equality == in order to make sure that a condition can be detected, e.g. `tau() ≥ 100` is preferable to `tau() == 100`.

 ## Continuous sampling